Marine Mammal Stranding Center

 Each tank can be independently filled with water or left dry, depending on the needs of the individual patient.
 This building is not open to the public.

-We are using two Ford F-150 pick-up trucks with caps (one pictured above) for transporting smaller animals, such as seals and sea turtles.
-The animals are contained inside the back of the truck and the temperature is regulated according to the species of animal we are carrying.
+We utilize two Ford 4WD pickup trucks (F150 and F250) with caps for transporting smaller animals, such as seals and sea turtles.
+Seals are secured in large plastic Vari-Kennel dog crates, and sea turtles are transported in waxed produce boxes with foam padding.
+During the transport, the temperature is regulated according to the species of animal we are carrying (cooler for seals, warmer for sea turtles).

 Transport Van